Back to Phantom Notes

 Once configured, Telegram messages to your bot flow into Claude Code automatically.
 No webhooks, no reverse proxy, no public endpoints required.
 The plugin uses Telegram's long-polling API by default.

-The Auto-Permission Watcher (The Secret Sauce)
+The Auto-Permission Watcher

-This is the piece no one documents.
+This is the piece no one documents clearly, and the biggest unlock for truly unattended operation.

 Claude Code prompts for permission whenever a tool call requires it (Bash commands, file writes, certain MCP operations).
 Those prompts are inline in the terminal as arrow-key-navigable menus.
 In an unattended session, they block indefinitely until someone presses a key.